JAlcocerT/JAlcocerT/content/blog/video-tricks-actioncam.md

 {{< details title="Gemini Overlay explanation 📌" closed="true" >}}

-Building a Python tool to overlay GPX data onto MP4 videos is a challenging but rewarding project.
-Here's a breakdown of the steps and libraries you'll need:
+Building a Python tool to overlay GPX data onto MP4 videos is a **challenging but rewarding project**.

+Steps and libraries you'll need:

 **1. Libraries:**